krystleM26/web-sprint-challenge-advanced-react/README.md

 * [x ] Build a custom hook called `useForm`, and use it in your CheckoutForm component to control the form's stateful logic. **You do not need to use useLocalStorage to complete this task! localStorage is not necessary for this project.
 Simply reproduce all functionality for the in module 1 useForm custom hook to complete.**

 * [ x] Try and build it out first before you peek at the guided project.
-And *do not* copy/paste directly from the guided project!_ _ I didn't realize how easy this was to make
+And *do not* copy/paste directly from the guided project!_ - I didn't realize how easy this was to make

 ### Testing the Checkout Form
 * [ ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
-* [ ] Fill out code necessary to test that that Checkout form renders without errors.
+* [x ] Fill out code necessary to test that that Checkout form renders without errors.
-* [ ] Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.
+* [ x] Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.
 * [ ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working.

 ## Important Notes: